TheCrazyGM/anther/README.md

 This conversion is transparent and automatic during transaction signing.

-## Key Insight: Recovery ID Adjustment
+## Key Insight: Recovery ID Adjustment with Decred secp256k1

+The implementation uses **Decred's secp256k1 library** which provides `SignCompact()` that:

+1. Automatically embeds the recovery ID in the first byte
+2. Returns compact signatures ready for HIVE blockchain
+3. Works seamlessly with canonicalization

 When canonicalizing an ECDSA signature by transforming `s → N - s`, the y-parity of the elliptic curve point changes.
 Therefore, we must flip recovery ID bit 0: